Sub-linear convergence of a stochastic proximal iteration method in Hilbert space: Assumptions and main theorem

 \end{itemize} \end{assumption}

 An immediate result of Assumption~\ref{ass:f}, is that the gradient $\nabla f(\cdot, \xi)$ is maximal monotone almost surely, see~\cite[Theorem~A]{Rockafellar.1970}.
-As a consequence, the resolvent $T_f = (I + \nabla f(\cdot,\xi))^{-1}$ is well-defined almost surely, see Lemma~\ref{lem:ExistenceMeasurable} for more details.
-Furthermore, it is straightforward to show that $F$ is G\^{a}teaux differentiable, lower semi-continuous, strictly convex and proper by employing dominated convergence and Fatou's lemma (\cite[Theorem~2.3.6]{Winkert.2018}).
-See, e.g., \cite{RyuBoyd.2016} for the main ideas.
-As a consequence, there is a unique minimum $w^*$ of \eqref{eq:main_problem}.
+As a consequence, the resolvent (proximal operator)

+is well-defined almost surely, see Lemma~\ref{lem:ExistenceMeasurable} for more details.
+Further, each resolvent maps into $\domain{\nabla f}$, and as a consequence every iterate $w^k \in \domain{\nabla f}$.
+Finally, we may interchange expectation and differentation so that $\nabla F(w) = \E_{\xi}[\nabla f(\xi, w)]$.
+In our case, this can be shown via a straightforward argument based on dominated convergence similar to~\cite[Lemma 6]{RyuBoyd.2016}, but we note that it also holds in more general settings~\cite{Papageorgiou.1997,RockafellarWets.1982}.

-\begin{remark} The idea behind the operators $M$ is that each $f$ is is allowed to be only convex rather than strongly convex.
-However, they should be strongly convex in \emph{some} directions, such that $f$ is strongly convex \emph{in expectation}. \end{remark}
+\begin{remark} The idea behind the operators $M_{\xi}$ is that each $f(\cdot, \xi)$ is is allowed to be only convex rather than strongly convex.
+However, they should be strongly convex in \emph{some} directions, such that $f(\cdot, \xi)$ is strongly convex \emph{in expectation}.
+By assumption, $F$ is lower semi-continuous, proper and strongly convex, so there is a minimum $w^*$ of \eqref{eq:main_problem} (c.f.~\cite[Proposition~1.4]{Barbu.2010}) which is unique due to the strong convexity. \end{remark}

+\begin{remark} While the properness of $F$ needs to be verified by application-specific means, the lower semi-continuity can be guaranteed on a more general level in different ways.
+If, e.g., it is additionally known that $\E_{\xi} \big[\inf_{u \in H} f(u, \xi) \big] > -\infty$ then one can employ Fatou's lemma (\cite[Theorem~2.3.6]{Winkert.2018}) as in \cite[Lemma 5]{RyuBoyd.2016}, or slightly modify~\cite[Corollary 9.4]{BauschkeCombettes.2017}. \end{remark}

 \begin{remark} We note that from a function analytic point of view, we are dealing with bounded rather than unbounded operators $\nabla F$.
 However, also operators that are traditionally seen as unbounded fit into the framework, given that the space $H$ is chosen properly.
 For example, the functional $F(w) = \frac{1}{2}\int{\|\nabla w\|^2}$ corresponding to $\nabla F = - \Delta$, the negative Laplacian, is unbounded on $H = L^2$.
 But if we instead choose $H = H^1_0$, then $H^* = H^{-1}$ and $\nabla F$ is bounded and Lipschitz continuous.
 In this case, the splitting of $F(w)$ into $f(w, \xi^k)$ is less obvious than in our main application, but e.g.\ (randomized) domain decomposition as in ~\cite{QuarteroniValli.1999} is a natural idea.
 In each step, an elliptic problem then has to be solved (to apply $\iota$), but this can often be done very efficiently. \end{remark}